 "Thank you, Edward.
-Aren't you the gentleman," I complimented and his grin grew wider, making his green eyes twinkle.
+Aren't you the gentleman," I complimented, and his grin grew wider, making his green eyes twinkle.
 He was a very handsome man.
-Weren't most handsome guys unavailable like that?
+Weren't most handsome guys like him unavailable?

-"Yes, it was definitely a pleasure," I said and offered a curtsey in return, causing Edward's eyes to sparkle with mirth.
+"Yes, it was definitely a pleasure," I said and offered a curtsy in return, causing Edward's eyes to sparkle with mirth.

-"This is my daughter, Alice," he said indicating the dark haired girl who skipped up in response and hugged me.
+"This is my daughter, Alice," he said indicating the dark-haired girl who skipped up and hugged me.
 I gently hugged her in response.
-I had a feeling she may not be all together, either.
+I had a feeling she might not be all together, either.

 Edward's eyes darted back and forth between Alice and I, and then he finally stepped forward and with a great flourish, took a bow and kissed her hand.

 "Why, such a handsome and kind gentleman," I offered in encouragement.

 He puffed up his chest and walked over by me, standing stiffly again.